Code-Screen/Code-Screen.github.io/docs/integrating-teamtailor-with-codescreen.md

 <br>

-Select your test and click the `Add trigger` button to complete the process.
+Select your assessment and click the `Add trigger` button to complete the process.

-### 3. Send and Review the Test
+### 3. Send and Review the assessment
-When candidates are moved into the interview stage that you added the CodeScreen Webhook trigger to, a CodeScreen test will be automatically sent to the candidate.
+When candidates are moved into the interview stage that you added the CodeScreen Webhook trigger to, a CodeScreen assessment will be automatically sent to the candidate.

 <figure>